0llyD3vX/OsuCursorDanceV1/README.md

 ## License

-Do whatever you want with it — just don't use it to cheat on leaderboards.
+Do whatever you want with it, just don't use it to cheat on leaderboards.
 This is for personal education and experimentation only.